-Nameplate Rating > 5 MW - \$2,000,000 for each occurrence
+Nameplate Rating > 5 MW \$2,000,000 for each occurrence

-1 MW < Nameplate Rating > 5 MW - \$1,000,000 for each occurrence
+1 MW < Nameplate Rating < 5 MW \$1,000,000 for each occurrence

-Nameplate Rating > 1 MW - no additional insurance
+Nameplate Rating < 1 MW no insurance

-- (III) Colorado governmental entities that self-insure against liability in amounts above those required in pargraph (n) for interconnection resources DER up to 2 MW or to the replacement value of the interconnection resource DER for those interconnection resources above 2 MW, shall not be required to purchase additional insurance or to add the utility as an additional insured to any policy, nor shall they be obligated to indemnify the utility, though they shall be liable for any negligent or intentional act or omission of the municipality, its employees, contractors, subcontractors, or agents. - (IV) Certificates of Insurance evidencing the requisite coverage and provision(s) when required shall be furnished to the utility prior to the date of interconnection of the interconnection resource.
-Utilities shall be permitted to obtain proof of current insurance coverage periodically from the interconnection customer in order to verify proper liability insurance coverage.
+- (III) Colorado governmental entities that self-insure against liability in amounts above those required in paragraph (o) for interconnection resources up to 2 MW or to the replacement value of the interconnection resource for those interconnection resource above 2 MW, shall not be required to purchase additional insurance or to add the utility as an additional insured to any policy, nor shall they be obligated to indemnify the utility, though they shall be liable for any negligent or intentional act or omission of the municipality, its employees, contractors, subcontractors, or agents. - (IV) Certificates of Insurance evidencing the requisite coverage and provision(s) when required shall be furnished to utility prior to the date of interconnection of the interconnection resource.
+Utilities shall be permitted to periodically obtain proof of current insurance coverage from the interconnection customer in order to verify proper liability insurance coverage.
 Customers will not be allowed to commence or continue interconnected operations unless they provide to the utility evidence that satisfactory insurance coverage is in effect at all times.